Spinal Cord Abscess

 As mentioned in Lab Studies, cultures of the abscess cavity should include tests for aerobic and anaerobic bacteria, fungi, and tuberculosis.
 Slides looking for parasites are also recommended.

-Once the organisms are identified and sensitivities established, the appropriate antibiotics can be administered.
+Once organisms are identified and sensitivities established, appropriate antibiotics can be administered.

 Surgical Therapy

-At this point, aspiration of the lesion is performed for culture of both aerobic and anaerobic organisms, as well as for fungal infection and tuberculosis.
-Additionally, complete Gram stain and India ink preparation should be analyzed.
-A myelotomy over the length of the abscess is next performed, with complete drainage of the abscess cavity.
-Lastly, the wound and abscess cavity should be irrigated with an antibiotic solution, following by closure in anatomic layers.
-A drain is optional.[5]
+At this point, the lesion is aspirated for culture of both aerobic and anaerobic organisms, as well as for fungal infection and tuberculosis.
+Additionally, a complete Gram stain and India ink preparation should be analyzed.
+A myelotomy over the length of the abscess is performed next, with complete drainage of the abscess cavity.
+Finally, the wound and the abscess cavity are irrigated with an antibiotic solution, and closure is performed in anatomic layers.
+A drain is optional.[13]

-Obtain a follow-up MRI to detect recurrence of the abscess.
+Follow-up MRI will detect recurrence of the abscess.
 However, enhancement of the cavity will likely continue for several weeks.

 Author